nancopeland/old-portfolio-site/_posts/2019-01-13-slate-podcasts.markdown

 	</div>
 </div>

-For the episode page, I focused on learning about and listening to the episode as well as linking the episode to the show page.
+For the episode page, I focused on learning about and listening to the episode as well as, again, linking to the episode in various players.

 <div class="img-flex-wrapper">
 	<div class="img-flex-33">